6 Seriously Good Day Trips (90 Mins) From Paris

 Wander through charming towns like Épernay and Reims, each oozing unique history and architecture.
 Don’t miss the stunning Reims Cathedral; it's a UNESCO World Heritage site that’s totally worth your time.

-Getting there is simple.
+Getting there is quite simple.
 Head to the Gare de l'Est station in central Paris, and hop on a regional train (TER) towards Épernay or Reims, the stars of the Champagne region.
 The ride is about 1.5 hours and offers some stunning French countryside views.
-Or you can take a private tour (some good options below).

 04—